Logo

-Judith Pamela Butler was born on February 24,1956 and is an American philosopher and gender studies writer whose work has influenced political philosophy, ethics, and the fields of third-wave feminism, queer theory, and literary theory.
+Judith Pamela Butler was born on February 24,1956 and is an American feminist philosopher and gender studies scholar whose work has influenced political philosophy, ethics, and the fields of third-wave feminism, queer theory, and literary theory.

 2.

-In 1993, Butler began teaching at the University of California, Berkeley, where they have served, beginning in 1998, as the Maxine Elliot Professor in the Department of Comparative Literature and the Program of Critical Theory.
+In 1993, Butler joined the faculty in the Department of Rhetoric at the University of California, Berkeley, where they became the Maxine Elliot Professor in the Department of Comparative Literature and the Program in Critical Theory in 1998.

 3.

-Judith Butler has spoken on many contemporary political issues, including Israeli politics and in support of LGBT rights.
+Judith Butler has spoken on many contemporary political questions, including Israeli politics and in support of LGBT rights.

 4.